ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - [ ] Add local definition for `ArchivableFileUpload`
 - [ ] Add event subscriber for `InterrogationReport` events
 - [ ] Add outbox subscriber for `ResearchDataUploadBox` events
-- [ ] Upon encountering a closed `ResearchDataUploadBox`, retrieve the list of relevant files from the local store of `InterrogationReport` events
+- [ ] Upon encountering an ARCHIVED `ResearchDataUploadBox`, retrieve the list of relevant files from the local store of `InterrogationReport` events
 - [ ] Copy each file from the `interrogation` bucket to the IFRS's permanent bucket
 - [ ] Get the updated `ghga-event-schemas` version and adapt IFRS for changes to `FileInternallyRegistered`
 - [ ] Migrate existing data in the `file_metadata` collection